ardexa/solar-log/README.md

 ## Usage
 Send production data to a file on disk
 ```
-Usage: solarlog_ardexa log IP_address inverter_type old|new output_directory
+Usage: solarlog_ardexa log IP_address inverter_type output_directory [--old] [--skip-prep]
-eg: solarlog_ardexa log 192.168.1.55 ABB new /opt/ardexa
+eg: solarlog_ardexa log 192.168.1.55 ABB /opt/ardexa
 - The `IP Address` is the IP address of the Solar Log device.
 - The `inverter-type` is either `Solarmax`, `SMA`, `ABB` or `Refusol` inverters.
 If you need other inverter types, contact us.
+- The `output_directory` is where data will be written.
-- The 'solar log type is either `NEW` or `OLD`.
-Older Solar Log devices with a software firmware of less than about 3.0 (Build 60.
-March 2014), then that is an `OLD` version.
+- Older Solar Log devices with a software firmware of less than about 3.0 (Build 60.
+March 2014) require the `--old` flag.
 Also note that the `OLD` style Solar Log devices may stop recording when the inverter is turned off (ie; when the Sun goes down), whereas the `NEW` inverters will write a record all times.
-- The `output_directory` is where data will be written.
 ```

 To view debug output, increase the verbosity using the `-v` flag.